ignite/cli/docs/kb/docker.md

 Be patient, this command takes a minute or two to run because it does everything for you:

 - Creates a container that runs from the `starport/cli:0.16.0` image.
-- Executes the Starport binary inside the image.
+- Executes the Ignite CLI binary inside the image.
 - `-w /apps` sets the current directory in the container to `/app`
 - `-v $HOME/sdh:/home/tendermint` maps the `$HOME/sdh` directory in your local computer (the host machine) to the home directory `/home/tendermint` inside the container.
 Starport, and the chains you serve with Starport, persist some files.
 - `-v $PWD:/app` maps the current directory in the terminal window on the host machine to the `/app` directory in the container.
 You can optionally specify an absolute path instead of `$PWD`.